marcosbarbero/beautiful-jekyll/_posts/__2018-07-03-blue-green-deployment-spring-cloud-netflix-en.md

 ### Introduction

-Blue-Green deployment is a technique used for [CI](https://martinfowler.com/articles/continuousIntegration.html) / [CD](https://martinfowler.com/bliki/ContinuousDelivery.html) where you have two environments with different versions of your app deployed and one of the environments you use for production and the second one you can you for the final test phase before sending the real traffic.
+Blue-Green deployment is a technique used for [CI](https://martinfowler.com/articles/continuousIntegration.html) / [CD](https://martinfowler.com/bliki/ContinuousDelivery.html) where there are two environments with different versions of the same app deployed and one of the environments is used for production and the second one can be used for the final test phase before sending the real traffic.
 This approach gives you a way for a rapid rollback if for some reason anything goes wrong.